Looking for a dog or a puppy that loves playing with you or with your kids?

 Though, you should keep in mind that these dogs have a memory of an elephant.

-This means that if your Border once learns that something is okay to do (for example, you accidentally treating him with a “good boy!”, for something that was clearly a “bad boy!” situation, while the dog was still a puppy), you will have a hard time convincing him/her otherwise.
+This means that if your Border once learns that something is okay to do (for example, you accidentally treating him with a “good boy!”, for something that was a “bad boy!” situation, while the dog was still a puppy), you will have a hard time convincing him/her otherwise.

 But, of course, if you give him love and devotion, your Border Terrier pup will gladly wait for you to teach him something new and it will be happy, and so will you.

-In fact, their love and thirst for learning is the biggest reason why they are often starring in movies and TV shows.
+Their love and thirst for learning is the biggest reason why they are often starring in movies and TV shows.

-It seems that the Borders simply love obedience training, and they are really devoted.
+It seems that the Borders simply love obedience training, and they are devoted.
 This also makes them a great breed for people with disabilities.

 A friendly tip: The Border Terriers are chewers, meaning, they can turn any toy into a pile of plastic or wood.
 Therefore, from the beginning of your training, make sure you let your pup know what he or she can chew on, and what is forbidden.